Clinton: Russia likely had American help to 'weaponize' 2016 leaks

 "This was the biggest nothing-burger ever," Clinton said of the email investigation.
 "It was a mistake, I've said it was a mistake and, obviously, if I could turn the clock back, I wouldn't have done it in the first place.
 But the way that it was used was very damaging."

-And through she said she has no plans to run again, Clinton took plenty of swipes at her former rival on Wednesday.
-Including a shot at his early morning Twitter message that ended with "covfefe."
+And though she said she has no plans to run again, Clinton took plenty of swipes at her former rival on Wednesday, including a shot at his early morning Twitter message that ended with "covfefe."

+The tweet — which read "Despite the constant negative press covfefe" — was deleted, but the president later tweeted: "Who can figure out the true meaning of 'covfefe' ???
+Enjoy!"

 "I thought it was a hidden message to the Russians," Clinton joked.